ducakar/TextureReplacer/README.md

 * (KSP bug) Head meshes have mismatched tangents and/or binormals along the back of the head, where the texture is stitched together.
 * Clouds from EVE are not reflected at certain altitudes.
-* KSP 1.11 issues:
-  - Shaded visors only work with reflections disabled.
-  - Visor textures only work correctly with reflections enabled.